 - Easy to understand (User-friendly interface, blah-blah)

 - Open Source

 Truly open source.
-You can find the source code on Github.
-You can suggest changes to the community, add your own art and even fork the project.
-If you are paranoid like me and you don’t want to share your personal information you can register with an anonymous email and character name or just host an instance of the game on your personal server staying independent.
+You can find the source code on GitHub.
+You can suggest changes to the community, add your own art, and even fork the project.
+If you are paranoid like me and you don’t want to share your personal information, you can register with an anonymous email and character name or just host an instance of the game on your private server, staying independent.

 - Has its own API

 Depending on your needs allows you to create your custom tools and applications to monitor and manage Habitica.

 Invite your friends or find new ones online and go on multiple quests together, fight monsters, and earn XP.